 The purpose of this chapter is to describe the WinGD 2-stroke X-DF engine general operating principle and components related to gas operation.
-Also, components and functions of X-DF engine auxiliary systems related to gas operation and gas safety are described.
+Components and functions of X-DF engine auxiliary systems related to gas operation and gas safety are also described in this chapter.